-Configuration in CANIFnMCTL Description ■ DIR = 1 (direction = transmit); programmed in the CANIFnARB2 register At the reception of a matching remote frame, the TXRQST bit of this message object is set.
-The rest of the message object remains unchanged, and the controller automatically transfers the data in ■ RMTEN = 1 (set the TXRQST bit of the CANIFnMCTL register at reception of the frame to enable transmission) the message object as soon as possible. ■ UMASK = 1 or 0
+C Configuration in CANIFnMCTL Description • CANIFnARB2 register At the reception of a matching remote frame, the TXRQST bit of this message object is set.
+The rest of the message object remains unchanged, and the controller automatically transfers the data in - 4 / 1 / 1 - 1 / 1 / 1 the message object as soon as possible. - UMASK = 1 or 0

-Configuration in CANIFnMCTL Description ■ DIR = 1 (direction = transmit); programmed in the CANIFnARB2 register ■ RMTEN = 0 (do not change the TXRQST bit of the CANIFnMCTL register at reception of the frame) ■ UMASK = 0 (ignore mask in the CANIFnMSKn register) At the reception of a matching remote frame, the TXRQST bit of this message object remains unchanged, and the remote frame is ignored.
-This remote frame is disabled, the data is not transferred and there is no indication that the remote frame ever happened. ■ DIR = 1 (direction = transmit); programmed in the CANIFnARB2 register ■ RMTEN = 0 (do not change the TXRQST bit of the CANIFnMCTL register at reception of the frame) ■ UMASK = 1 (use mask (MSK, MXTD, and MDIR in the CANIFnMSKn register) for acceptance filtering) At the reception of a matching remote frame, the TXRQST bit of this message object is cleared.
+Configuration in CANIFnMCTL Description CANIFnARB2 register At the reception of a matching remote frame, the TXRQST bit of this message object remains unchanged, and the remote frame is ignored.
+This remote frame is disabled, the data is not transferred and there is no indication that the remote frame ever happened.
+CANIFnARB2 register ■ RMTEN = 0 (do not change the TXRQST bit of the CANIFnMCTL register at reception of the frame) ■ UMASK = 1 (use mask (MSK, MXTD, and MDIR in the CANIFnMSKn register) for acceptance filtering) At the reception of a matching remote frame, the TXRQST bit of this message object is cleared.
 The arbitration and control field (ID + XTD + RMTEN + DLC) from the shift register is stored into the message object in the message RAM and the NEWDAT bit of this message object is set.
 The data field of the message object remains unchanged; the remote frame is treated similar to a received data frame.
 This is useful for a remote data request from another CAN device for which the Stellaris® controller does not have readily available data.
 The software must fill the data and answer the frame manually.

-14.2.9 Receive/Transmit Priority
+15.2.9 Receive/Transmit Priority